wetryingtodorock/getblock-docs/en/rpc-service/zec/json-rpc/zec_listlockunspent.md

 ---
-title: zec:listlockunspent \[POST\] {disallowed}
+title: listlockunspent  {disallowed} - Zcash
-description: Returns list of temporarily unspendable outputs.
-See the lockunspentcall to lock and unlock transactions for spending.
+description: Example code for the listlockunspent  {disallowed} json-rpc method. Сomplete guide on how to use listlockunspent  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters